HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/index.md

 This topic provides administrators with a high-level overview and important prerequisite guidance to help them prepare container environments for later deployments of the HCL Digital Experience 9.5 Kubernetes and OpenShift deployment capabilities using Helm.

 Administrators can deploy HCL DX 9.5 images to [supported container platforms](../../../deployment/install/container/helm_deployment/overview.md) using Helm charts.
-A Helm chart deployment provides administrators a larger degree of transparency in deployment operations than the operator-based deployment.
+A Helm chart deployment provides administrators a larger degree of transparency in deployment operations than the older operator-based deployments.

 ## Overview